TASC Practice Tests and Free Study Guides

 - Mechanics – This includes basic writing technicalities such as capitalization, punctuation, and possessives.

 In addition to the writing technicalities that must be displayed in your writing responses, the writing prompt section will require you to write a convincing argument with supportable evidence that demonstrates thoughtful organization.
 Proper grammar usage will also be rewarded in the scoring process.
-Be sure to carefully plan and organize your writing throughout your practice.
+Be sure to carefully plan and organize your writing throughout your TASC prep and practice.
 In addition, proofread your work to ensure there are no grammatical or technical errors.

 TASC Science The TASC Science test assesses students according to the Next Generation Science Standards (NGSS).
 The test centers around the follow subjects: